 Chevron Corp.
-(CVX) crews stopped the discharge of steam and oil droplets from a well at the Cymric field in California yesterday.
+(CVX:US) crews stopped the discharge of steam and oil droplets from a well at the Cymric field in California yesterday.

 The leak was stopped about 2:30 p.m. local time and the well is being plugged with cement, Russell Johnson, a spokesman, said in an e-mail from Houston.
 Cleanup will begin after a site inspection.